tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 There appears to be errors in the mathematical definition of the conformity score which doesn't make sense (cf my comment below).
 The text must be fixed, and the associated results and Figures corrected accordingly.

-#response[as I will explain in the detailed comments, the reviewer is factually incorrect about this statement.
-After a careful re-reading of this section, and verification of the implementation, there is no need to modify either the text or the figures, as these were produced in the correct way initially.]
+#response[As I will explain in the detailed comments, the reviewer is factually incorrect about this statement.
+After a careful re-reading of this section, and verification of both the typeset formula and their implementation, there is no need to modify either the text or the figures, as these were produced in the correct way initially.]

 A variety of score functions are used, even for binary classification, so I think an introduction to CP for SDM should assess the pros and cons of these.

-#response[the reviewer is correct in that a nunmber of CP techniques are used -- these are now more explicitely mentioned in the manuscript, and a section has been added to pinpoint two techniques with particular relevance to SDMs.]
+#response[The reviewer is correct in that a nunmber of CP techniques are used -- these are now more explicitely mentioned in the manuscript, and a section has been added to pinpoint two techniques with particular relevance to SDMs.]

 Various abuse of terms, including "species" (Is it?), "presence", "absence" -> This is misleading as you work with PO with many "false absences".
 This leads to the even more misleading term "sure absence" when it comes to CP credible sets

-#response[the reviewer seems to disagree with the choice of study system and nomenclature.
-I take note of this disagreement, but as I have laid out my arguments about why these are immaterial to the description of the method, I have made no further changes to the manuscript.]
+#response[The reviewer seems to disagree with the choice of study system and nomenclature.
+I take note of this disagreement, and think it is unfrotunate, but as I have laid out my arguments about why these are immaterial to the description of the method, I have made no further changes to the manuscript.]

 I demand a consistent change of terms, as for instance "presence" should rather be "observation" and "absence" should be "non observation".

-#response[this change has not been made.
+#response[This change has not been made.
 I have added a paragraph about the choice of study system and terminology.
 I am hopeful that it will help readers figure out what the model does, which is the purpose of this article.
 Indeed, producing a species distribution model of the Sasquatch is not a relevant scholarly exercise, not because it is uninteresting, but because it has already been done by multiple colleagues (whose contributions are cited in the main text).]

 It would be interesting to developp and clarify the comparison between bootstrap and CP, or even better evaluate the alignment empirically.

-#response[the reviewer made several specific comments about this point here and later on, and I have adressed them in the revision.
+#response[The reviewer made several specific and actionable comments about this point here and later on, and I have adressed them in the revision.
 My specific comments and a list of changes made are presented in response to each of these specific comments.]

 Fig.3.C suggests that the uncertainty quantification of bootstrap aligns with the one of CP which makes sense, but i'm also not surprised that the link between IQR of ensemble predictions and CP categories is not strong because you're probably not comparing the right quantities.
 Indeed, uncertainty quantification with bootstrap ensemble should also account for the mean predicted value, not only for the variability/IQR.

-#response[the use of bootstrap variability to evaluate uncertainty, and of the original model to report the prediction, is common in SDMs.
+#response[The use of bootstrap variability to evaluate uncertainty, and of the original model to report the prediction, is common in SDMs.
 I have clarified this information in the text, alongside additional references.
 For this reason, I maintain that the current approach is valid.
-I have also added a clarification about how the bootstrap variability _v._ uncertainty coming from the CP prediction can be used to suggest different types of sampling, namely more data for model training and more data for model validation.]
+I have also added a clarification about how the bootstrap variability _v._ uncertainty coming from the CP prediction can be used to suggest different types of sampling, namely more data for model training and more data for model validation.
+As an additional piece of context around these analyses, I have added a short section to the discussion that centers on various sources of uncertainty.]

 A key difference between CP predictive sets vs any ensemble based predictive set, is that, unless the ensemble model prediction is perfectly calibrated to the real probability p(Y=1|X) (unrealistic), the latter don't provide the minimum coverage guarantee of CP, i.e. they don't inform about (absolute) predictive error.

-#response[this is correct.
-As no claim to that effect is made in the manuscript, and that the reviewer does not seem to direct this comment at a specific claim made in the manuscript, I have made no changes.]
+#response[This is correct.
+As no claim to that effect is made in the manuscript, and that the reviewer does not seem to direct this comment at a specific claim made in the manuscript, I have made no changes.
+I would like to note that CP is applied to the classification results, which as the reviewer doubtless knows, are valid even for uncalibrated models, as calibration is only relevant should one seek to present the model output as a probability.]

 Besides, ensemble based uncertainty doesn't account for model bias/misspecification.
 For instance, ensemble CI will shrink a lot when the ensemble is trained on big data even when the component models are too simplistic and biased (e.g. linear regression)-> illusion of confidence.

-#response[this is correct, but I again fail to extract an actionable comment from this sentence.
+#response[This is correct, but I again fail to extract an actionable comment from this sentence.
 Surely the reviewer is not suggesting that regression is a bad approach for SDMs?
 Although I do not disagree with this point, for the same reason as the above comment, I have made no changes to the manuscript.]

 == Precise comments